By Liam Sigler

 - More Committed Enemies, Less Devoted Allies: The United States currently faces five major threats: China, Iran, North Korea, Russia, and Islamic terrorism.
 Russia and China rank 2nd and 3rd overall in military power according to Business Insider, with only the United States ranked ahead.
 Among North Atlantic Treaty Organization (NATO) allies, only France ranks in the top six, and Japan is ranked number four.
 Although most of the top twenty militaries seem to be friendly to the United States, there are several issues that might cause alarm.
 For instance, China possesses about the same number of military aircrafts as Japan and France combined.
 Furthermore, the Chinese Army, the world’s largest land force, contains more military personnel than France and Japan several times over.
 Additionally, the Russian arsenal, which has 15,398 tanks dwarfs Japan and France’s combined tank force of just 1,101.
 Moreover, NATO itself is shouldered mostly upon the back of the U.S. Treasury.
 According to Philip Reeve of NPR, “Ask experts here if Europe is pulling its weight in NATO, and you’ll likely get the same reply.
 U.S. Defense Secretary Robert Gates is quite right, they’ll say.
 Europe’s obviously not shouldering its share.”
 Besides this dereliction of duty by the European nations of NATO, our enemies are more fully committed to military superiority than our allies.
 This is demonstrated through Russia and China’s eagerness to build military bases to neutralize our capabilities in disputed territories such as the South China Sea and Crimea, and in technological leaps in anti-air capabilities, especially in the field of radar.
 All of this leads to the U.S. staring down five threats, two of them particularly grave, with insufficient help from our key allies.
 The theaters of conflict that the United States is involved in are simply too expansive for us to deal with alone.
 This inevitably leads to an insufficient and vulnerable American military presence in all of these disputed territories.

 - Technological Failures: One of the largest thorns that has plagued the military in recent years is its F-35 fighter program.
 After the markedly premature cancellation of its F-22 fighter program (which some are looking into reversing), the F-35 fighter has demonstrated to be an unqualified disaster, simply from a funding standpoint.
-Neglecting its failures as a jack-of-all-trades master-of-none, the F-35 will cost American taxpayers trillions of dollars to build and maintain.
+Neglecting its failures as a jack-of-all-trades master-of-none, the F-35 will cost American taxpayers more than one trillion dollars to build and maintain.
 In America’s search for a sixth generation fighter to match growing threats from Russia and China, it has completely shut down its incredibly effective F-22 Raptor in favor of the highly overrated and costly F-35 Lightning II.
 The F-35 debacle is so bad that the aircraft is not even capable of performing missions without the presence of other aircraft (such as the Raptor) to handle air-to-air threats.
 Further, according to merryjane.com, the Littoral Combat Ship (LCS) has taken a whopping $30 billion to stay afloat.
 Despite this mammoth sum, the LCS continues to be plagued with computer problems and failing generators.
 The LCS is so horribly designed that it has suffered four major breakdowns in the last year.
 Of the six LCS crafts built, only two remain seaworthy, and none are currently actively deployed.